ZRizT/MyPWonCLI/README.md

 **Direct Commands**
 For faster access, use direct commands:
--List all entries:
+- List all entries:
     pw list

--Add a new entry:
+- Add a new entry:
     pw add

--Get and copy a password:
+- Get and copy a password:
     pw get github

--Delete an entry:
+- Delete an entry:
     pw delete "My Website"

--Generate a new password:
+- Generate a new password:
     pw gen
     # Generate a 30-character password
     pw gen --length 30

--See all options:
+- See all options:
     pw --help